 Build Quality

-The build quality is good for headphones in this price range.
+They use a good amount of plastic but they don’t feel cheap.
 They aren’t necessarily indestructible, but they are certainly well-built.
 They will hold up to getting knocked around and falling on the floor for the most part.
 Of course, if you treat them better they will likely last longer, like any pair of headphones.

 People who own these have also had good luck with Audio-Technica fixing worn or broken parts, even when out of warranty and having to pay for the repairs.
+So they are fixable, which is good.

 Removable Variable Cables